allenai/allenact/projects/tutorials/minigrid_tutorial.md

         EgocentricMiniGridSensor(agent_view_size=10, view_channels=3),
     ]
 ```
+The three `view_channels` include objects, colors and states corresponding to a partially observable image tensor
+equivalent to that in `ImgObsWrapper` in https://github.com/maximecb/gym-minigrid#wrappers.

-We define our Actor-Critic model using an existing implementation with recurrent memory for MiniGrid
+We define our Actor-Critic model using an implementation with recurrent memory for MiniGrid
 environments, [MiniGridSimpleConvRNN](/api/extensions/rl_minigrid/minigrid_models/#minigridsimpleconvrnn):

 ```python